voxel51/fiftyone/docs/source/user_guide/app.rst

 ------------

-Alternatively, you can use the `Filter rule` tab to define a rule that is dynamically applied to the dataset or view each time the App loads to determine which fields to include in the sidebar.
+Alternatively, you can use the `Filter rule` tab to define a rule that is dynamically applied to the dataset's
+:ref:`field metadata <storing-field-metadata>` each time the App loads to determine which fields to include in the sidebar.

 .. note::